Literature Commissar

 The likes of the fascist junta’s of Latin America of the 70’s and 80’s and Soeharto-ruled Indonesia were friendly to the West and the US in particular so why bother the thousands of killed and disappeared?

-21. nenek sihir Says:
+21. nenek sihir says:

 ‘Gadis pantai’ - the Indonesian version, not the English translation ‘The Girl from the coast’ is compelling, moving and beautifully written from start to finish…but you wouldn’t know that, would you Ross?
 Would you???
 Good idea from another poster to bugger off and get yer own blog and stop using this site as a vehicle for your hateful rantings which border on the ludicrous.
 Didn’t they get rid of you on the expat site - maybe people here should consider boycotting IM or at least anything written by this sad fool.
 Beware the latent danger of sounding like an (extremely) stuck record-how much of this rubbish can one person keep churning out!